PARIS HAS NO MOUNTAINS, NO SEACOAST AND ITS RIVER IS UNIMPRESSIVE: ITS ALLURE COMES FROM THE ROYAL IMPRINT AND FEAR OF INSURRECTION.

 Notice the white horse.

-• In the 17th, the name became royal entries.
-The parades began at Bastille and there were no halts or performances — the king was the show.
+- In the 17th, the name became royal entries.
+The parades began at Bastille or nearby and there were no halts or performances — the king was the show.

-• Moving the meeting-place farther into the countryside reflects the growing number of participants, and so the growth of town and economy, background of stronger royal power (discussed in History from Fresh Perspectives, as here).
+- Moving the meeting-place farther into the countryside reflects the growing number of participants and so the growth of the economy, the underlying reason for stronger royal power (discussed in History from Fresh Perspectives).

-• In 1610, participants of Louis XIII's entry meet in the space in front of the door next to the Bastille.
+- In 1610, participants of Louis XIII's entry meet in front of the gate next to the Bastille fortress.

 The Entry of Louis XIII in 1610 / zoom (please scroll down)